erik1066/file-encryptor/README.md

 # File Encryptor / Decryptor

+**This repository has been archived and will no longer be maintained.
+The file encryption features have been moved to the [DevTools Project](https://github.com/erik1066/devtools).**

 A WPF/C# and .NET Core 3.1 desktop app for encrypting and decrypting files on Windows 10.
 An accompanying .NET Core command-line interface tool enables encryption/decryption to be run from a terminal on any operating system.

 ![image of the File Encryptor desktop app](images/file-encryptor-001.png)